The Take-logo

 Ask host to enable sharing for playback control

-Trump’s tariffs are headed to the US Supreme Court as Washington and New Delhi pursue a trade deal.
-On the ground in India, export hubs are seeing cancelled orders, layoffs, and falling pay rates.
-As uncertainty deepens, what does this mean for factory workers?
-In this episode: @Jayati1609 Episode credits: This episode was produced by Tamara Khandaker, Melanie Marich, Diana Ferrero, and Sarí el-Khalili, with Amy Walters, Farhan Rafid, Fatima Shafiq, and our guest host, Natasha Del Toro.
-It was edited by Noor Wazwaz.
+A Hanukkah celebration at Sydney’s Bondi Beach ended with a mass shooting when two gunmen opened fire, killing 15 people.
+In a country with some of the world’s strictest gun laws, how were a father and son able to carry out an attack that sent shockwaves across Australia?
+In this episode: @Danielle_Rob Episode credits: This episode was produced by Marcos Bartolomé and Melanie Marich, with Sarí el-Khalili, Farhan Rafid, Fatima Shafiq, Diana Ferrero, Tamara Khandaker and our guest host, Kevin Hirten.
+It was edited by Noor Wazwaz and Sarí el-Khalili.
 Our sound designer is Alex Roldan.
-Joe Plourde mixed this episode.
-Our video editors are Hisham Abu Salah and Mohannad al-Melhem.
+Our video editors are Hisham Abu Salah and Mohannad Al-Melhem.
 Alexandra Locke is The Take’s executive producer.
 Ney Alvarez is Al Jazeera’s head of audio.
 Connect with us: @AJEPodcasts on X, Instagram, Facebook, and YouTube